MattLovesToCode/MattLovesToCode/README.md

 Full Stack Web Developer
 ========================

-* 🌍  I'm based in Norht America
+* 🌍  I'm based in North America
 * 🧠  I'm Interested in Cyber Security and Web Development I also like to make games.
 * 🤝  I'm open to collaborating on projects & apps